-- Sweep or vacuum parking lots, storage areas and driveways regularly to collect dirt, waste, and debris and dispose as solid waste. - Do not hose down or pressure wash areas that drain to a storm drain or to the surface water ultimately receiving drainage water. - If a parking lot must be washed, discharge the wash water to a sanitary sewer or other approved wastewater treatment system, if allowed by Bothell and/or King County, or collect it for offsite disposal.
+- Sweep or vacuum parking lots, storage areas and driveways regularly to collect dirt, waste, and debris and dispose as solid waste. - Do not hose down or pressure wash areas that drain to a storm drain or to the surface water ultimately receiving drainage water.

+- If a parking lot must be washed, discharge the wash water to a sanitary sewer or other approved wastewater treatment system, if allowed by Seattle and/or King County, or collect it for off-site disposal.
 Cover storm drains to prevent wash water from entering the surface water ultimately receiving drainage water.
 Discharges to the sanitary sewer are regulated by the King County Industrial Waste Program.
 In some cases, contaminated stormwater may need to be pretreated before it is discharged to the sanitary sewer.
-For approval before discharging wash water to the sanitary sewer, contact EH&S at 206.616.5835.

-- Make sure all outside materials that have the potential to leach or spill to the drainage system are covered, contained, or moved to an indoor location. - An oil removal system such as an API or coalescing plate oil/water separator, catch basin filter, or equivalent BMP that is approved by SPU is required for parking lots that meet the threshold vehicle traffic intensity of a high-use site.
+For approval before discharging wash water to the sanitary sewer, contact EH&S at 206.616.5835. - Make sure all outside materials that have the potential to leach or spill to the drainage system are covered, contained, or moved to an indoor location. - An oil removal system, such as an American Petroleum Institute (API) approved or coalescing plate oil/water separator, catch basin filter, or equivalent BMP that is approved by Seattle Public Utilities (SPU) is required for parking lots that meet the threshold vehicle traffic intensity of a high-use site.
 Refer to Volume 3, the Stormwater Flow Control and Water Quality Treatment Technical Requirements Manual for information on traffic intensity thresholds.
-If a catch basin filter is used, maintain the filter regularly (weekly or as needed) to prevent plugging.
+If a catch basin filter is used, maintain the filter regularly (weekly or as needed) to prevent plugging. - Refer to BMP 12: Maintenance and Repair of Vehicles and Equipment.